 B2B selling is distinct from B2C sales in a number of ways.
 For example, while B2B sales transactions are largely based on selling practical outcomes (think bottom-line results), B2C purchases are driven by personal needs and emotions (think lifestyle benefits).

-In this guide, we drill down into the B2C vs B2B sales meaning by exploring the typical activities you can expect to encounter and the key differences between B2C and B2B sales jobs.
-We also lay out some sales techniques you can use to ramp up your selling in either area.
+In this guide, we drill down into the key differences between B2C and B2B sales, the varying sales activities for each customer type and the differences between B2C and B2B sales jobs.
+We also lay out some sales techniques you can use to appeal to your target audience ramp up your selling in either area.

 The simplest definition of B2B sales (meaning business-to-business sales) is companies selling products and services to other companies.